 The default value of this TCP port is 4096.
 This value can be changed.
-(Select [Configuration]-[Advanced]-[Tunings] and set "telnet set-up tcp port").
+(Select [Configuration]-[Advanced]-[Tuning] and set "telnet set-up tcp port").

-Any telnet client can open a set-up session to the AX3000.
+We strongly advise to use AxRM to open the telnet setup.
+But any telnet client can open a set-up session to the AX3000.
 The prerequisite of the telnet client is:

-- ANSI emulation (with color support)

-- TERM value: ansi
+- ANSI emulation (with color support) - TERM value: ansi

-- Screen size: 80x25

-- scrolling mode disabled
+Screen size: 80x25Scrolling mode disabled